18Miguel/FileCache/README.md

 Creates an instance of FileCache.

 - `filename` (optional): Custom filename for the cache.
 If not provided, a default filename will be generated.
+- `filepath` (optional): Custom file path for the cache.
+If not provided, a default file path will be set (system temp directory).

 ### `cache.has(key)`